 - 7.- In general, it will be ensured that external and independent Directors representing substantial shareholders amount to a wide majority and that the number of executive directors is the least possible, taking into account the complexity of the corporate group and the percentage stake held by executive directors in the share capital. - 8.- If any External Director cannot be considered to represent substantial shareholders or to hold independent status, such circumstance will be explained as well as his links, whether to the Company or its executives, or to its shareholders. - 9.- Amongst External Directors, it will be ensured that the ratio between the number of Directors representing substantial shareholders and the number of Independent Directors reflects the proportion between the Company share capital, represented by Directors representing substantial shareholders, and the remaining share capital.
-This proportionality criterion may be adjusted if there are several shareholders represented on the Board. - 10.- It will be ensured that the number of Independent Directors represents at least a third of the total number of directors. - 11.- The nature of each Director will be explained by the Board to the General Shareholders' Meeting that will carry out or ratify their appointment and will be confirmed or reviewed, as applicable, each year in the Annual Corporate Governance Report, subject to a prior verification by the Corporate Governance Committee.
-Said Report will also explain the reasons why Directors representing substantial shareholders, if any, were appointed at the request of shareholders holding a stake that is less than 5% of the share capital, and reasons will be given for the rejection, if any, of formal requests for their presence on the Board, made by shareholders whose stake is equal to or higher than that held by others who requested the appointment of Directors representing substantial shareholders. - 12.- If the number of female directors is small or nil, the Board will explain the reasons and initiatives adopted to remedy this situation.
-In particular, the Corporate Governance Committee will ensure the following, when new vacancies arise: - a) That the selection procedures do not suffer any implicit bias that could hinder the selection of female directors:
+This proportionality criterion may be adjusted if there are several shareholders represented on the Board. - 10.- It will be ensured that the number of Independent Directors represents at least a third of the total number of directors. - 11.- The nature of each Director will be explained by the Board to the General Shareholders' Meeting that will carry out or ratify their appointment and will be confirmed or reviewed, as applicable, each year in the Annual Corporate Governance Report, subject to a prior verification by the Appointments, Remuneration and Corporate Governance Committee.
+Said Report will also explain the reasons why Directors representing substantial shareholders, if any, were appointed at the request of shareholders holding a stake that is less than 5% of the share capital, and reasons will be given for the rejection, if any, of formal requests for their presence on the Board, made by shareholders whose stake is equal to or higher than that held by others who requested the appointment of Directors representing substantial shareholders.

+12. 2 If the number of female directors is small or nil, the Board will explain the reason s and initiatives adopted to remedy this situation.
+In particular, the Board of Directors will e nsure the following, when new vacancies arise:

-- b) That the Company deliberately searches for, and includes amongst potential candidates, women who meet the relevant professional profile. - 13.- The Company, through its Internet website, will announce the following information on its Directors and will keep the same updated: - a) Professional profile and c.v.; - b) Other boards of directors to which they belong, whether or not in the case of listed companies, with the scope foreseen by the Board or Corporate Governance Committee; - c) The Director category to which they belong, as applicable, indicating, in the case of Shareholders representing substantial shareholders, the shareholder they represent or to which they are linked: - d) The date of their initial appointment as Company Directors, as well as subsequent appointments; and - e) Any company shares and options they own.
+- a) The selection procedures promote diversity in genders, experiences and knowledge and do not imply any bias or entail any discrimination; - b) That the Company deliberately searches for, and includes amongst potential candidates, women who meet the relevant professional profile. - 13.- The Company, through its Internet website, will announce the following information on its Directors and will keep the same updated: - a) Professional profile and c.v. - b) Positions in the Board of Directors. - c) The Director category to which they belong, as applicable, indicating, in the case of Shareholders representing substantial shareholders, the shareholder they represent or to which they are linked. - d) Any other remunerated activities developed by the Director. - e) The date of their initial appointment as Company Directors, as well as subsequent appointments; and - f) Any company shares and options they own.